-This is the part 3 in a series of occasional blogs about features of eTime Xpress that are worth exploring.
-We’ve covered Autofill Rotation and Schedule Templates previously, and this post covers our Shift Toolbox.
+This is part 3 in a series of occasional blogs about features of eTime Xpress that are worth exploring.
+We’ve previously covered Autofill Rotation and Schedule Templates, and this post covers our Shift Toolbox.

 The Celayix Shift Toolbox

-The Shift Toolbox is one of many different tools available in the Visual Scheduler and, put simply, is a way of updating lots of shifts at once.
+The Shift Toolbox is one of many different tools available in the Visual Scheduler and is simply a way of updating many shifts at once.

 Why Use The Shift Toolbox?